Check out our Resources section for free tax guides, forms, and more!

 Nevada Property Taxes

-Nevada has one of the lowest real estate tax rates in the country, according to a recent survey by WalletHub.
-This is partly due to the state’s property tax abatement law which limits annual property tax rate increases to 3% or less.
+Nevada has one of the lowest real estate tax rates in the country.
+This is partly due to the state’s property tax abatement law, which limits annual property tax rate increases to 3% or less.

-The median property tax paid in Nevada is $1,736 (based on a home value of $315,900).
-Washoe County has the highest property tax at an average of $1,889.
-The lowest amount is $414 in Esmeralda County.
+The median property tax paid in Nevada is $1,540.
+Douglas County has the highest property tax at an average of $2,557.
+The lowest amount is $522 in Eureka County.

 Nevada Property Tax